harmansingh25/Brain-Stroke-Severity-Prediction-and-Analysis/README.md

 * The source of the dataset is : https://data.mendeley.com/datasets/jpb5tds9f6/1\
 * Dataset can also be found in this repository with the path /Stroke_analysis1 - Stroke_analysis1.csv
 * The dataset description is as follows: \
   The dataset consists of 4798 records of patients out of which 3122 are males and 1676 are females.
-There are 12 primary features describing the dataset with one feature be- ing the target variable.
-The description about the primary features is given in the following table.
+There are 12 primary features describing the dataset with one   feature being the target variable.
+The description about the primary features is given in the following table. \
   ![alt text](https://github.com/harmansingh25/ML_Project_2021/blob/main/Plots/Dataset%20Description.png?raw=true)